Skip to content

 After saving, you should see that the <h1> element is still red.

-For this section, we’re going to create a new file called Counter.svelte.
+For this section, create a new file called Counter.svelte.
 Add the following code to it.

 Counter.svelte